 Some mistakes I see:

 - Being too clever.
-Copy paste code is sometimes okay.
+Copy-paste code is sometimes okay.
 You don’t need to abstract every 2 pieces of code that look somewhat similar.
 I have made this mistake myself.
 We all do it.
-DRY is a good principal to follow, but choosing the wrong abstraction can be worse and complicates your codebase.
-If you’d like to read more on this, I recommend: AHA Programming.
+DRY is a good principle to follow, but choosing the wrong abstraction can be worse and complicates your codebase.
+If you’d like to read more about this, I recommend reading AHA Programming by Kent C. Dodds and Goodbye, Clean Code by Dan Abramov.

 - Not using the tools available.
 One example is using